plone/plonedev.vagrant/README.rst

 PloneDev-Vagrant is a kit for setting up a — hopefully — easy to use development environment for Plone in a hosted virtual machine.

 The kit uses the VirtualBox for the virtual machine and the Vagrant box setup system.
-It should run on any host machine for which Vagrant is available; that includes Windows, OS X and Linux.
+It should run on any host machine for which Vagrant is available; that includes Windows Vista+, OS X and Linux.
 Both VirtualBox and Vagrant are open-source.

 The PloneDev-Vagrant kit is meant to be easy to setup and use.
 Plone's key development files are set up to be accessible and editable with host-based editors.
 Host commands are provided to run Plone and buildout.
 So little or no knowledge of the VirtualBox guest environment (which happens to be Ubuntu Linux) should be required.

 Installation
 ------------